imrn/TreePyO/README.rst

 - A primitive context menu is provided.
   Decide on its use for standard view.
 (10%)

-- Compile use cases as a widget.
+- Compile use cases.
 Provide patterns for customizing the tree, context menu and actions.
 (0%)